 My beloved, my beautiful, my wondrous Nettle, oh how I love thee……

-Right now the land is dancing on the edge of winter and slowly preparing to transition into spring.
+Right now the land is dancing on the edge of winter and the beginning of spring.
 As I wander the land Im spying the most beautiful and tiny Nettles.
 They are looking thick and tough and full of gorgeous needle like hairs.
 I haven’t picked many of them yet as I’m waiting, waiting for them to find their feet, to unfurl and stretch their stems into the sun, I’m waiting until I can feel them say “Yes!
 Im ready!”

 Nettle for me has been what I call my gateway plant, my ticket into the world of foraging and plant medicine, the plant that opened the door and helped me remember to see again.